devbyte0/BackEnd-test/README.md

 //catagories:
 //brand:
 //stock:
-//image:) following commands they can be used in bulk edit in form.
+//image:) following commands they can be used in bulk edit in body:form.

 npm run dev
 to start the server